My Life in Ruins: Plot

 While they become more immersed in Greek culture, Poupi shows more interest in Georgia.
 However, her antics distract him while driving, and he narrowly avoids a major accident on the road.
-That night, Georgia and her group are given better accommodations in better hotel by Maria.
+That night, Georgia and her group are given better accommodations in a better hotel by Maria.
 Unfortunately, this is a place Nico and his group are staying at.
 Attractive female members from Georgia's group distract a hurt Nico as Georgia, Irv and Poupi secretly sabotage his tour bus, stealing the air conditioning and installing it in theirs.
 The next day, as they enjoy the day at the beach, Irv becomes sick and they take him to the hospital.
 Georgia is unsure if she should continue, concerned for Irv's health, until Poupi encourages her to do so.

 During a tour of the Parthenon, Georgia shows them why she loves coming here: at the right time, you can feel the wind from the ruins.
 Many hear the wind and are impressed by its peace.
 One of the group members named Gator asks Georgia if they can visit the hospital to see Irv.
 The group thinks it's a great idea and she agrees.
 While his group looks around, the annoyed Nico confronts Georgia.
 She realizes she had the better group and that he never got to know his own group.
 Nico reveals that without air conditioning on his tour bus, he got a serious headache from the constant complaints his group was making and wanted a beach day.
 When he openly insults his group by calling them Americans, the Canadians are offended and start beating him up.
 Georgia's group visits the hospital, where Irv is recovering well.

 At the farewell party, Maria confronts Georgia about the letter and convinces her to stay, with a promise of a raise after reading the great reviews from her group.
 She even admits that she is glad Nico quit as she never liked him and only tolerated him because she knew his parents well.
 Georgia ends up with Poupi, who gets promoted to full-time.